Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 The places where this cast has been used should be corrected manually.

-If down casting is used in a template context where argument can have the same or unrelated type so that *DownCast()* may be not available in all cases, use C++ *dynamic_cast<>* instead, e.g.:
+If down casting is used in a template context where the argument can have the same or unrelated type so that *DownCast()* may be not available in all cases, use C++ *dynamic_cast<>* instead, e.g.:

 ~~~~~
 template <class T>